yleseverino/proffy/README.md

 >The above command is a custom command made on `package.json` file.
 (Ln 8, Col 5)

-This project use third party dependencies that need to be installed, use that command to install all needed dependencies
+This project use third party dependencies that need to be installed, use that command to install all needed dependencies and start

 ```shell
 # Entering in web directory